sourcegraph/about/handbook/ops/bizops/user_definitions.md

 We track the following key metrics:

 - acquisition: number of visitors
-- activation: the percentage of users that had a successfull initial experience.
+- activation: the percentage of visitors that had a successful initial experience.
 - retention: the number of active users retained time period over time period

 #### Activation